AkhileshKolambekar/Handwritten-Digit-and-Character-Recognizer/README.md

 - **app.py**: Contains the code for the Streamlit app.
 - **ab.png and AD.png**: Sample images used to test the model.
 - **model.keras**: The trained model with 80% accuracy.

-## Usage
-1. Clone the repository.
-2. Install the required libraries:
-    ```bash
-    pip install -r requirements.txt
-    ```
-3. Run the Streamlit app:
-    ```bash
-    streamlit run app.py
-    ```
-4. Interact with the app by either drawing characters using the canvas or uploading an image.

 ## Results
 The trained model achieves an accuracy of 80%.
 The app is capable of recognizing handwritten digits and characters effectively.